-- Using a vaginal lubricant before having intercourse or a vaginal moisturiser on a regular basis will ease vaginal dryness and help prevent pain.
+- Using a vaginal lubricant or a vaginal moisturiser on a regular basis will ease vaginal dryness and help prevent pain.

 - It can be useful to explore your body on your own first.
-You may wish to use fingers or a vibrator.
-This can help you discover what kind of touch is still pleasant or where it is painful or sensitive.
+You may wish to use your fingers or a vibrator.
+You may find using a vaginal lubricant helplful.
+This can help you discover what kind of touch is still pleasant or where it is painful.